 Giving yourself time to think by moving on to another question if you don’t know the answer to the question right away has helped me so I don’t dwell on one question and get flustered over it.
 Going to questions that I do know first also gives me the confidence boost I need to start the exam on the right foot—knowing that I know the material, I need to pause and think about it for a minute.

-While the challenging circumstances of final exams this year with online learning can be a big adjustment, going into your final exams with a confident mindset and a rested mind can be a great way to remove some of that stress.
+Going into your final exams with a confident mindset and a rested mind can be a great way to remove some of your stress.
 And these tips don’t only apply to exams—they can be used for your regular work throughout the year as well.
 Good luck!

 Dalhousie's Stay Connected Mental Health Peer Support workers are here to support the Dalhousie community, and have our own personal experiences with mental health, allowing us to identify, relate to, and support other students.
 Find more info about how to connect with us here.